Major US military exercises with S.Korea 'suspended indefinitely' - Journal du Cameroun

 For his part, Wang said China has a “firm commitment” to denuclearization but that North Korea’s “legitimate” concerns must be addressed.

-North Korean state media reported Wednesday that Trump had not only offered to stop military exercises during dialogue, but also lift sanctions imposed on Pyongyang — causing concern in Tokyo and Seoul.
+North Korean state media reported Wednesday that Trump had not only offered to stop military exercises during the dialogue, but also to lift sanctions imposed on Pyongyang — causing concern in Tokyo and Seoul.

 – ‘Conflicting views’ –